itwasmyidea/commitstudio/docs.md

 ## Key Features

 - **Auto-detect Repository**: Works with local git repositories, automatically connects to GitHub
-- **Smart Analysis**: Uses OpenAI's GPT-4.1-mini model to analyze git diffs and generate insightful comments
+- **Smart Analysis**: Uses OpenAI's GPT models to analyze git diffs and generate insightful comments
 - **GitHub Integration**: Seamlessly post comments to GitHub pull requests
 - **YOLO Mode**: Rewrite your commit messages with AI to be more descriptive and professional
 - **Caching**: Smart caching to avoid repeated analyses